aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/insert-footer/_index.md

 ## docx4j - Insert Footer

-The following sample code shows how to create headers/footers using docx4j.
+The following sample code demonstrates how to create headers/footers using docx4j.

 **Java**